How to choose a racket

 There are two major factors that affect the grip of a racket, namely its type and size.

 a.
 Types of badminton grips

 There are two types of badminton grips – towel and synthetic.

 Towel grips are softer and good for absorbing sweat.
 However, this makes them prone to accumulating germs and bacteria.
 As such, towel grips will require frequent replacement compared to synthetic grips.

 On the other hand, synthetic grips are slick and less messy.
 However, this makes them less comfortable due to its poor sweat absorption ability.

 b.
 Size of badminton grips

 Most racket grips come in four sizes.
-Bigger grips are favoured by players who prefer a tighter feel to generate more power.
-On the other hand, players that like to employ the use of deception in their games will prefer smaller grips as it allows for better manoeuvrability.
+Bigger grips are favored by players who prefer a tighter feel to generate more power.
+On the other hand, players that like to employ the use of deception in their games will prefer smaller grips as it allows for better maneuverability.